 Skip to main content

-The Subtotal Data MCP provides two tools for exploring and querying your purchase data.
+The Subtotal Data MCP provides three tools for exploring and querying your purchase data.

 ask